 North Carolina has 99,950 employees who work solely on computers (VDTs) with jobs ranging from software developers to IT researchers.26 Charlotte itself has about 55,500 employees working in software, mathematical, IT, and communication fields that use VDTs excessively for daily work.
-25 This estimate does not include those, who depend excessively on VDTs, in office and administrative work (18% of charlotte population) and those in finance sector.
+25 This estimate does not include those who depend excessively on VDTs, in office and administrative work (18% of charlotte population) and those in finance sector.
 25 Currently 42,050 employees in Charlotte work in the finance sector25, and 82.4% of them have to use VDT at work.
 23 Also, Charlotte is one of the Nation’s fastest growing cities, with a dramatic rise in computer users, consequent to it being the headquarters of 7 of the Fortune 500 companies and being the second largest banking center in the entire United States.
 25

 At this time, there is a definitive need for a program, like VDTHealth, in Charlotte that would prevent WRMD (safety), decrease symptoms of WRMD (comfort) and help in improving the work ‘productivity’ and overall ‘QOL’, in this increasing employee population that use VDT.